apache/openwhisk-runtime-python/README.md

 The above can also be achieved with [Postman](https://www.postman.com/) by setting the headers and body accordingly.

 You noticed that we’re passing the same file `python-data-init-run.json` from function initialization request to trigger the function.
 That’s not necessary and not recommended since to trigger a function all we need is to pass the parameters of the function.
-So in the above example, it's prefered if we create a file called `python-data-params.json` that looks like the following:
+So in the above example, it's preferred if we create a file called `python-data-params.json` that looks like the following:
 ```json
 {
    "value": {}